-Courses held Tuesdays and Thursdays on the CSUSM campus and other North County sites (see course registration).
+Courses held Tuesdays and Thursdays on the CSUSM San Marcos campus.

 FUNDAMENTALS OF MEETING & EVENT PLANNING Program topics will emphasize what it takes to identify and establish a career path within the profession.
 Learn the foundational elements and strategic considerations needed for planning a successful event.